joppevos/Berlin-rooms-project/README.md

 * Sklearn

 ## Project Description
 The rooms data comes from ebay-kleinanzeigen.de, one of the biggest private house markets.
 Multiple features are scraped straight from advertisments for the duration of 1 week.
+With the avaible data I will predict prices for private people that would like to rent out a room but are not sure what to ask for it.
+Commercial owners know the prices but this can sometimes be hard for the regular joe.

 Some question I had before starting.
-- What the price per square meter is for each area.
+- What the price per square meter in the different area of Berlin.
-- Most affordable area to live for students
+- The most affordable area to live for students